-PSYC 119 (2) Disabilities in Society Prereq: Instructor permission
+PSYC 119 (2) Disabilities in Society

-Examines the rights and responsibilities of individuals with disabilities as guided by the Americans with Disabilities Act.
-Provides opportunities for leadership, self-advocacy, teambuilding and community mainte-nance skills.
+Prereq: Instructor permission Examines the rights and responsibilities of individuals with disabilities as guided by the Americans with Disfor leadership, self-advocacy, team-building and community mainte-nance skills. abilities Act.
+Provides opportunities and goal setting.
+Human Values Seminar